personium/legacy-api-references/api/en/333_List_ComplexType_links.md

-# Get ComplexType $links list
+# Retrieve links list from ComplexType to other objects

 ## Overview

 List OData resources associated with ComplexType
 You can specify the following OData resources

 * Property